 - Expanded health and wellness services.
 An expanded fitness area and new fitness programs will allow more individuals to take part in the Y’s Blood Pressure Self-Monitoring, Diabetes Prevention and other chronic disease prevention programs to meet growing community needs.

 - New Bayer Teen Tech Center.
-A state-of-the-art technology center will offer a variety of STEAM activities, including robotics, coding classes and gaming, STEM camps and family STEM nights.
+A state-of-the-art technology center will offer a variety of STEAM (Science, Technology, Engineering, Arts & Mathematics) activities, including robotics, coding classes and gaming, STEAM camps and family STEAM nights.
 This space and the new mezzanine above it will also allow for increased enrollment in the Learning Labs program, which allows students who are underperforming in reading or math to improve.

 - New teen area with a mezzanine for E-Sports.

-- New STEM Focused Community Kitchen.
-A modernized STEM Focused Community Kitchen and expanded community garden will provide more education and food outreach in a community recognized as a “food desert” and in need of healthy eating resources.
+- New STEAM Focused Community Kitchen.
+A modernized STEAM Focused Community Kitchen and expanded community garden will provide more education and food outreach in a community recognized as a “food desert” and in need of healthy eating resources.

 - New family changing room.
 These facilities will provide a safe environment for families with young children.